 If you are among those thinking, does ghee contain casein, then ghee is casein-free since the lactose in butter is melted during the boiling process, leaving only specific solid milk fat and proteins.

 Ghee is made by straining the fat from the top of the milk.
 However, you will find casein in butter, which makes it bad for people with lactose intolerance.

 The response is most likely, but only in minuscule quantities.
 The bulk of casein is extracted from milk solids during the clarification process.
 Ghee is still considered a dairy food because it is made from butter.
 Removing the milk solids has little effect on where ghee comes from, but it does affect how it’s used.

 As a result, the intricacies of farming must be considered when selecting ghee.
-According to a study, 100 percent grass-fed cow milk has a lower casein content, so as ghee producers produce dairy goods like ghee from grass-fed cow milk, grass-fed cow milk can be reasonably concluded have a lower casein content.
+According to a study, grass-fed cow milk has a lower casein content, so as ghee producers produce dairy goods like ghee from grass-fed cow milk, grass-fed cow milk can be reasonably concluded to have a lower casein content.